robert-stevenson-1/Rust-in-Code/Chapter-3/Notes.md

 ### Constants

-They are values that can't be changes once assigned, but are different from variables.
+They are values that can't be changed once assigned, but are different from variables.

 1. You can't use `mut` with constants, they are immutable by default.
 2. Constants are declared using `const` and the values must be *annotated*.